How to Choose Appliances for Your New Kitchen: A Remodeler’s Guide

 Range or Cooktop + Wall Oven

 Ranges combine cooktop and oven; separating them allows for flexibility.
-The type of cooking surface you choose—gas vs. induction—can make a major difference.
+The type of fuel source for the cooking surface—gas vs. induction—can make a major difference.

 Ventilation Hood